ptsiogas4/secureBoxHelper/README.md

 # secureBoxHelper
 This is a simple Kotlin library in order to easily encrypt/decrypt a String with a given password.
+It uses the AES encryption algorithm in CBC mode.

 ### Building
 =======================